Oldsmobile 88: First generation (1949–1953)

-For 1953, the base 88 was renamed the DeLuxe 88 for only this one year while the Super 88 continued as a more upscale version.
+In 1953, the base 88 was renamed the DeLuxe 88 for only this year, while the Super 88 continued as the upscale version.
 Engines and transmission offerings were the same as 1952.
-Late in the 1953 model year, a fire destroyed GM's Hydra-Matic plant in Livonia, Michigan, which was then the only source for Hydra-Matic transmissions.
-The temporary loss of Hydra-Matic production led Oldsmobile to build thousands of its 1953 models with Buick's two-speed Dynaflow automatic transmissions until GM pressed its Willow Run Transmission plant into service to resume Hydra-Matic production.
+Late in the 1953 model year, a fire destroyed GM's Hydra-Matic plant in Livonia, Michigan, which was then the only source for those transmissions.
+The temporary loss of production led Oldsmobile to build thousands of its 1953 models with Buick's two-speed Dynaflow automatic, until GM pressed its Willow Run Transmission plant into service to make Hydra-Matics.

 New options this year included Frigidaire air conditioning, power steering, and power brakes.